nodejs/node/doc/contributing/writing-and-running-benchmarks.md

 ### Setting CPU Frequency scaling governor to "performance"

-It is recommended to set the CPU frequency to 'performance' before running benchmarks.
-This ensures that each benchmark run can achieve peak performance according to the hardware.
+It is recommended to set the CPU frequency to `performance` before running benchmarks.
+This increases the likelihood of each benchmark achieving peak performance according to the hardware.
 Therefore, run:

 ```console